nadeenAlshibil/Azure-Networking/README.md

  ![image](Images/Login-to-the-portal.png)

  3. List your subscriptions : `az account list –o table`
  4. Set the right the subscription if needed: `az account set ––subscription {id}`

-5. Upload the script via Azure portal:
+ 5. Upload the script via Azure portal
  6. Move the script under the clouddrive: `mv  1-1-Create-Network.sh  clouddrive/`
  7. Go to the clouddrive:  `cd clouddrive`
  8. Launch the script:  `./1-1-Create-Network.sh`

+### Task 2: Check the deployment

-Check the deployment, you should have a resource group myResourceGroup, three networks and a VM with following parameters:
+You should have a resource group myResourceGroup, three networks, a VM and an Azure Bastion with following parameters:

 **Azure Firewall network**